brookembell/academic-kickstart/content/project/nods-sna.md

 title = "Network of Diverse Scholars in Social Network Analysis (NODS-SNA)"

 # Project summary to display on homepage.
-summary = "NODS-SNA was formed to advocate, support, and promote diversity initiatives on behalf of under-represented racial and ethnic groups."
+summary = "I am a co-founder of the Network of Diverse Scholars in Social Network Analysis (NODS- SNA), an organization that promotes the presence and visibility of under-represented racial and ethnic minorities as participants, speakers, and organizers of scholarly gatherings within the network science and social network analysis fields."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "AdobeStock_226699244 [Converted] cropped.png"